MicrosoftDocs/fabric-docs/docs/onelake/get-started-security.md

 ---
-title: Getting started with securing data in OneLake
+title: Get started with securing data in OneLake
 description: Get started with securing data in OneLake with an overview of the concepts and capabilities. ms.reviewer: eloldag ms.author: aamerril